 What distinguishes an aggravated DWI from a regular DWI is that you may be charged with more than just impaired driving or a BAC higher than .08 percent.
 You could also be charged with intoxicated manslaughter, multiple DWI offenses, or endangering a child while driving drunk.

-In an aggravated DWI, you are facing multiple charges, not just the act of driving drunk.
-Or, you may be looking at tougher penalties due to certain circumstances even if you are only charged with a DWI and nothing else.
+In an aggravated DWI, you face multiple charges, not just the act of driving under the influence of alcohol.
+You could be looking at tougher penalties due to certain circumstances, even if you are charged only with a DWI and nothing else.

 Penalties for an Aggravated DWI in Texas